BenTMatthews/SpoonCMS/README.md

 ## Key Concepts

-There are really only 2 classes you will be dealing with (remember keeping it simple?)
+There are really only 2 classes  that you would utilize from code.

 The `ContentItem` class is the basis for your content.
 For the most part, this will store the name name of your Content (For instance: "HeaderContent") and the value of it which would usually be HTML (`<div>This is the Header Content</div>`).
 ContentItems will be stored in a `Container`, which at it's heart is just a collection of `ContentItem`.